Project

 I fixed this by putting the sub-class in a sub-directory titled after the app name and then using it as a module to be imported.
 This worked.

-#8 Updated by Luke Murphey over 9 years ago
+#8 Updated by Luke Murphey about 10 years ago

 • Status changed from In Progress to Closed